nagapremika/mongoDB-assignment/README.md

 novice expert Internet users.

-Tools to be used: Maven, Spring Boot, Mongo database, Postman.
+Tools to be used: Maven, Spring Boot, Mongo database, Postman, Tomcat server.

 Refactor your Spring Boot Assignment to MongoDB.